AnjalySebastianK/Week13/Network_Devices.md

 * **Hubs**: Legacy devices with **no traffic intelligence**, offering **minimal security**.
 Easily replaced by switches for both performance and security.

 **Key Takeaways:**

+* Security depends heavily on configuration, monitoring, and network policies.
+* Modern networks rely on **routers and switches**, while hubs are mostly obsolete.
+* Combining **device security features with network policies** ensures a robust, secure environment.